slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Cleave from your family but come back.
 You need to be independent and loyal at the same time.

+> *'To lose one parent may be regarded as a misfortune; to lose both looks like carelessness.' -- Oscar Wilde*

 > *'Our mothers always remain the strangest, craziest people we've ever met.' -- Marguerite Duras*

 Resist to temptation of working with family and friends.
 Peers are peers, not boss and employee: pedestals prevent friendships.
 Keep your friends for friendship, work with the skilled and competent.
 You will waste your life trying to make those around into who you want them to be.